calaldees/teacherEducation/teacherEducation/behaviour.md

 * Do not be afraid to repeat whole class procedures if the class don't settle
     * If the class get too unfocused and you can't get their focus back - take the whole class outside to line up again

+* Tip: Claim the space
-In the event that the class are already in the classroom (+settled) when you arrive.
+    * In the event that the class are already in the classroom (+settled) when you arrive.
 Assert dominance over the space
         * If the lights are off turn them on (or off)
         * Open the windows
         * Move a desk/chair

+### Transitions (Routine) (15min task)

+* #7/i-Behaviour-LearnHow-routines_transitions
+    * > Creating and explicitly teaching routines in line with the school ethos that maximise time for learning (e.g. setting and reinforcing expectations about key transition points).

+TASK: You have observed a number of computing lessons.
+Think of 2 teachers.
+What strategies do they use to transition between tasks?
+Think->Pair->Share

+* Consider?
+    * Language (tone?)
+    * Body language?
+Actions (hands up?)
+    * Timer on board?
+Countdown(like tv show)?
+    * Bell/sound?/prop?
+    * Keyboards up? or Screens off?
+    * If this different for different age groups?
+    * Does this work for all students?
+    * Why is this effective?
+    * Why is this not effective?

+Discuss

 ### Tips